-The regular payroll check for the current month, in which an employee is separated, will include payment for any annual leave (30 days maximum) and overtime amounts due.
-The final remuneration for employees leaving the County's service will be provided during the month of separation or as soon thereafter as possible.
+The regular payroll check for the current pay period, in which an employee is separated, will include payment for any overtime, shift premium, and training amounts due.
+The final remuneration for employees leaving the County's service will be provided during the next pay period following separation (or as soon thereafter as possible) and will include any annual leave pay out (30 days maximum).
 An employee who separates employment with the County will receive a deduction in his or her final remuneration if there is a negative balance in sick or annual leave, or for any other sum owed to the County as restitution.